tcnksm/gcli/README.md

 $ $EDITOR <NAME>-design.toml
 ```

-You can validate design by `validate` command,
+You can validate design by `validate` command to check it has required fields,

 ```bash
 $ gcli validate <NAME>-design.toml